MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

       - `[SignatureVersion <String>]`: Current malware definitions version
       - `[TamperProtectionEnabled <Boolean?>]`: Indicates whether the Windows Defender tamper protection feature is enabled.
     - `[WindowsRemediatedMalwareCount <Int32?>]`: Count of remediated malware for this windows device.
 This property is read-only.
+  - `[Platform <DetectedAppPlatformType?>]`: Indicates the operating system / platform of the discovered application.
+Some possible values are Windows, iOS, macOS.
+The default value is unknown (0).
+  - `[Publisher <String>]`: Indicates the publisher of the discovered application.
+For example: 'Microsoft'.
+The default value is an empty string.
   - `[SizeInByte <Int64?>]`: Discovered application size in bytes.
 Read-only
   - `[Version <String>]`: Version of the discovered application.
 Read-only

-DEVICEACTIONRESULTS <IMicrosoftGraphDeviceActionResult1\[]>: List of ComplexType deviceActionResult objects.
+DEVICEACTIONRESULTS <IMicrosoftGraphDeviceActionResult1[]>: List of ComplexType deviceActionResult objects.
 This property is read-only.
   - `[ActionName <String>]`: Action name
   - `[ActionState <String>]`: actionState
   - `[LastUpdatedDateTime <DateTime?>]`: Time the action state was last updated
   - `[StartDateTime <DateTime?>]`: Time the action was initiated

-DEVICECATEGORY `<IMicrosoftGraphDeviceCategory1>`: Device categories provides a way to organize your devices.
+DEVICECATEGORY <IMicrosoftGraphDeviceCategory1>: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: Optional description for the device category.
   - `[DisplayName <String>]`: Display name for the device category.
   - `[RoleScopeTagIds <String[]>]`: Optional role scope tags for the device category.

-DEVICECOMPLIANCEPOLICYSTATES <IMicrosoftGraphDeviceCompliancePolicyState1\[]>: Device compliance policy states for this device.
+DEVICECOMPLIANCEPOLICYSTATES <IMicrosoftGraphDeviceCompliancePolicyState1[]>: Device compliance policy states for this device.
   - `[Id <String>]`:
   - `[DisplayName <String>]`: The name of the policy for this policyBase
   - `[PlatformType <PolicyPlatformType?>]`: Supported platform types for policies.